 So why don’t I buy a new mixer?
 Because this one still works perfectly, and it is the most powerful, most efficient mixer I have ever used.
 The only thing I don’t like about it is the unit’s awful avocado green color!

 Apparently my “old appliance loyalty” is not all that unusual.
-Consumer Reports has a very thought-provoking article in its March issue about why people continue to use their elderly appliances.
+Consumer Reports has a very thought-provoking article about why people continue to use their elderly appliances.
 The answer?
 The same reason I still use this mixer… it works well, so why replace it?

 In preparation for the article, Consumer Reports asked their readers to tell them about old appliances that were still in regular use, and they received over four hundred enthusiastic replies, including one from the owner of a fifty-year-old pink wall oven who described it as “the best I’ve ever used, however hideous it may be.”